railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 .. index::
    single: module; account

-The :mod:`account` module in Open ERP covers general accounting, analytic accounting, and auxiliary and budgetary accounting.
+The :mod:`account` module in OpenERP covers general accounting, analytic accounting, and auxiliary and budgetary accounting.
 It is double-entry, multi-currency and multi-company.

 .. index::